Study load (full-time)

 International students and visa requirements

-It is the responsibility of each student to research and assess the visa requirements that are applicable to his/her own individual circumstances.
+It is the responsibility of each student to research and assess the visa requirements applicable to his/her own individual circumstances.

 International students must consider their options carefully due to their student visa expiry date.
 There is no guarantee that the Department of Immigration and Citizenship (DIAC) will approve a visa extension to re-enter Australia based on exchange participation.